JaeLeeLab/sci_scRNAseq/README.md

 A web portal is available to more easily browse through the gene expression data.
 Portal is available at https://jaeleelab.shinyapps.io/SCI_singlecell

-Code repository to build the ShinyApp portal is avaiable here: https://github.com/JaeLeeLab/SCI_SingleCell_portal
+Code repository to build the ShinyApp portal is available here: https://github.com/JaeLeeLab/SCI_SingleCell_portal

 ## Acknowledgements